palantir/foundry-platform-python/docs/v2/Ontologies/models/StartsWithQuery.md

 # StartsWithQuery

+Deprecated alias for `containsAllTermsInOrderPrefixLastTerm`, which is preferred because the name `startsWith` is misleading.
 Returns objects where the specified field starts with the provided value.
 Allows you to specify a property to query on by a variety of means.
 Either `field` or `propertyIdentifier` must be supplied, but not both.